 - How do you ride?
-Deer is soft and flexible, while it is durable, if you ride 100s of miles with frequency elk hide is probably more suitable for you.
+Deer is soft and flexible, and while it is durable, if you ride 100s of miles with frequency elk hide is probably more suitable for you.

 - What do you want from your leathers?
 Some people like the bison chaps because they are bison.
 There is nothing wrong with that.
-You need to purchase what you feel like suits your lifestyle best!
+You need to purchase what you feel suits your lifestyle best!

 Our elk hide chap has a thicker loft to it, what this means as a wearing factor is that it insulates better.
 Generally, our elk hide is the thickest, although skins vary widely.
-These are the best for Northern rider, to keep warm.
+These are the best for Northern riders, to keep warm.

 - Black YKK Zippers

 - Antique Buffalo Nickle Snaps

 - **Please contact us with your color request prior to ordering.

 Waist: the side of the chaps should center over the hip, too far forward the front sides will gap, and too far back you can't get them zipped easily.